Zhetysu (airline)

 Zhetysu (Жетісу / Jetısu [ʒʲetɘˈsɘw]) is a Kazakh airline, based at Taldykorgan Airport.

 Activity

 Between January and July 2009, the airline served 8,671 passengers and performed 181 flights.
 The coefficient of utilization of passenger seats was 68%.
 In 2006 airline served 15,261 passengers.
-The airline operates only one daily route from Taldykorgan to Astana.
+The airline operates only one daily route from Taldykorgan to Usharal.
 The airline also operated a route from Taldykorgan to Almaty, but due to unprofitability, the management decided to close the route.
 As of December 11, 2013 the Taldykorgan-Almaty route was reopened due to reconstruction of a highway.

 Fleet

 The airline consists the following aircraft: